 You might be forgiven for thinking there’s only one train service from Heathrow.
 The more expensive Heathrow Express is owned by the airport and is heavily promoted, especially by airport staff standing near the ticket machines.
 If you don’t tell them you want the cheaper TfL rail ticket, they will ‘help’ you buy the more expensive Heathrow Express tickets.
 Beware!

-There are new dedicated ticket machines for TfL Rail where you can buy and top up an Oyster card or buy single train TfL Rail ticket.
-Select ‘All trains to London’ then, TfL Rail
+There are ticket machines to buy and top up an Oyster card or buy single train TfL Rail ticket.
+Select ‘All tickets to London’ then London Paddington under TfL Rail

-- Terminal 5 – the ticket machines in the arrivals hall
+- Terminal 5 – ticket machines in the arrivals hall

 - Terminal 2 – the ticket machines in the arrivals hall or in Heathrow Terminals 2 & 3 train station